 "The call with Mark didn't go anywhere.
 He's focused on enterprise and we're SMB.
 Can you adjust your filter to avoid that mismatch in the future?"

 This feedback makes Boardy smarter about what you need.
-Over time, the quality of matches gets better and better because he's learning your actual preferences, not just what you think you want.
+Over time, the quality of matches gets better because he's learning your actual preferences, not what you think you want.

 Getting Started: How to Actually Connect with Boardy